royperdue/CVCWORDS/README.md

 from which teachers can monitor and assess student performance using game results that are stored on google’s cloud datastore.
 Additionally teachers can control the launching or closing of games on each student tablet (Android client) from the admin panel.

-Uses: Android SDK, Java, JavaScript, jQuery, Bootstrap, CSS, HTML, XML, SQL.
+Uses: Android SDK, Java, JavaScript, jQuery, Bootstrap, CSS, HTML, XML, SQLite.